luomancs/ReMuQ/README.md

 ### How to read the image?

-We save the image into tsv for efficient storage purpose.
+We save the image into tsv format for efficient storage purpose.
 See read_tsv_img.ipynb notebook how to open an image.